if(file.exists("data/PF_analysis_1.Rdata")){

 21.5 Step 5: Repeat Steps 2 - 4

-Wait for a day to pass and then use yesterday’s analysis today for initial conditions and parameter distributions.
-This particular forecast uses GitHub actions to automatically render the book each day and rendering this chapter results in generating, saving, and submitting the latest forecast.
+Wait a day, then use yesterday’s analysis today as initial conditions and parameter distributions.
+This particular forecast uses GitHub Actions to automatically render the book each day; rendering this chapter generates, saves, and submits the latest forecast.

 I recommend looking at a tutorial created by Mike Dietze that has many of the particle filter concepts used here.
-It is a similar process model that runs at the 30-minute time-step.
-The tutorial is more advanced in its use of priors on the parameters and shows how to forecast across multiple sites.
+It is a similar process model that runs at the 30-minute time step.
+The tutorial is more advanced in its use of parameter priors and shows how to forecast across multiple sites.